2start/documentation/using-inspect-protect/inspect/filter-results.md

 ## Saving a Filter

 Filters can be saved for future and repeated use.
-You can also use a saved filter as a default view or a [build rule to automatically fail a build in your CI-CD pipeline based on ShiftLeft Inspect's results](fail-build.md).
+You can also use a saved filter as a [build rule to automatically fail a build in your CI-CD pipeline based on ShiftLeft Inspect's results](fail-build.md).

 **To save a filter**: